 The school is built to be environmentally-friendly with features such as solar power and rainwater harvesting.
 It is completely designed with the age of its students in mind — from the AstroTurf playground to the specially-designed restrooms.
 Among the other benefits are two meals per day and a school bus for transportation to and from school.

-The Foundation has contributed to close to 30 charitable organizations including:
+The Foundation has contributed to close to 30 charitable organisations including:

 - Alpha Boys Home